johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Architecture/Documentation.md

 If there is documentation that is specific to a package, then it should be include in the package as part of the readme for that package, or as seperate markdown files.
 Each package can have a `{namespace}.docs.json` file, that describes the structure and location of files.
 (The `{namespace}` is a unique key which identifies the domain of your documentation.
-All Bodiless-JS packages have a `bodiless.docs.json` file.
+All BodilessJS packages have a `bodiless.docs.json` file.
 We'll talk about namespaces in greater detail below).
 For example if your package added a component it might have a `bodiless.docs.json`: